queryluke/masseffect-5e/static/data/backgrounds/pilot.md

 <div class="hr"></div>

 ### Suggested Characteristics
-The scale of a pilots travels could be limited to a single planet, system, or across the entire galaxy.
+The scale of a pilot's travels could be limited to a single planet, system, or across the entire galaxy.
 But all pilots are most comfortable on the move and never stay in one place very long, always seeking a new adventure or experience.

 d6 | Personality Trait